Freedom of speech

 rechargeable deep cycle batteries) can run a variety of appliances concurrently for up to several days.
 We have outages here that can last that long, and you will never be without power to open your garage door, keep lights on or keep perishables cold with such a system.

 I would like to demonstrate both the rainwater catchment and solar electric systems by this fall.
-If you are interested, please email firstname.lastname@example.org with the heading Emergency Back-up, and give me your phone number and preferred day/time for the demo.
+If you are interested, please email firstname.lastname@example.org the heading Emergency Back-up, and give me your phone number and preferred day/time for the demo.

 You can also call 909-9065 if you don’t have email, but I am not really interested in discussing the details of either systems on the phone.